Independent, not affiliated with Anthropic

 Every limit change on record

-What the markers mean
+What the dots, chips, and markers mean

 Past change that gave you more headroom